Ajay5351/IntelliSQL-Intelligent-SQL-Querying-with-LLMs-Using-Gemini-Pro/Documents/README.md

-Theese are our Project Documentations
+These are our Project Documentations